Last updated: 21.12.2021

 FIE/EFC Covid Protocols

-It may be that event organisers introduce protocols that require athletes and officials to stay in specific hotels and participate in competition-specific testing as part of a bubble system.
+It may be that event organisers continue to implement protocols that require athletes and officials to stay in specific hotels and participate in competition-specific testing as part of a bubble system.
 In this scenario, we will attempt to secure accommodation in these hotels for travelling parents of U18 athletes and registered coaches and facilitate competition-specific testing (Please note that we will be strictly applying minimum standards for coaches concerning safeguarding and anti-doping training).

 Coaches/Team Managers/Referees